 Wall or Rack mount your DR-10.
-We've included stainless steel rack screws and nylon washers if you purchased your DR-10 with a rackmount kit.
+We've included stainless steel rack screws and nylon washers to atachthe DR-10 to its rackmount kit.
 If you decide to wall-mount your DR-10, the distance between the mounting screws should be 10-7/16".
 You can mount the DR-10 in any position, just try to keep it away from high humidity or excessive heat.